Curragh Camp: Cemetery

 The Curragh Cemetery has many graves that attest to the British Army presence on the Curragh up to their departure in 1922.
 The Commonwealth War Graves Commission maintains the graves of 104 servicemen who died at the camp during World War I, which are scattered throughout the cemetery.

-Handover
+Curragh incident

-At the time of the passage of the Home Rule Act in 1914, the Camp became the scene of the Curragh incident, where a number of officers proposed to resign rather than enforce Home Rule against the will of the Unionists.
+In March 1914, before the enactment of the Home Rule Act, the Camp became the scene of the Curragh incident, where a number of officers proposed to resign rather than enforce Home Rule against the will of the Unionists.